CleverCloud/doc.clever-cloud.com/commons/tools/metrics.md

   <div class=“panel-body”>
   <ul>
     <li>Shared plan addons do not provide access logs</li>
-    <li>In case of a direct access to addons.
-They is no access logs recorded</li>
+    <li>There are no recorded access logs in case of a direct access to an add-on</li>
   </ul>
   </div>
 </div>